Dinesh-G035/Dinesh-G035/README.md

 <h3 align="center">Full Stack Developer | Java Developer | UI/UX Designer</h3>

 <p align="justify">
-  Full-Stack Developer with practical project experience building complete web applications from initial ideas to functional code.
-Skilled in developing front-end layouts that look great on all devices, as well as managing back-end databases and APIs.
+  Full Stack Developer with practical project experience building complete web applications from initial ideas to functional code.
+Skilled in developing frontend layouts that look great on all devices, as well as managing back-end databases and APIs.
 Passionate about learning new tools, solving coding challenges, and bringing a strong work ethic to a development team.
 </p>

 <div align="center">